tduzan/percona-server/doc/source/release-notes/Percona-Server-8.0.13-3.rst

 Bugs Fixed Since 8.0.12-rc1
 ================================================================================

--  Changed the way that General Tablespace Encryption feature registers with the data dictionary to enable clean upgrades from PS 5.7 to PS 8.0.13 :psbug:`5151`
--  Rewrite Binlog Encryption after MySQL 8.0.13 merge due to `WL#10956 <https://dev.mysql.com/worklog/task/?id=10956>`__
-   that changed binlog access APIs :psbug:`5105`
 -  Disabled the variables for Expanded Fast Index Creation since the feature is not yet re-implemented :psbug:`5195`
--  Fixed a crash bug on some simple SQL queries in TokuDB :psbug:`5163`
--  Fixed a memory leak in ``mysqldump`` in the ``--innodb-optimize-keys`` functionality :psbug:`5144`
 -  Fixed a crash in ``mysqldump`` in the ``--innodb-optimize-keys`` functionality :psbug:`4972`
 -  Fixed a crash that can occur when system tables are locked by the user due to a ``lock_wait_timeout`` :psbug:`5134`
 -  Fixed a crash that can occur when system tables are locked by the user from a ``SELECT FOR UPDATE`` statement :psbug:`5027`
--  Fixed a bug that would prevent upgrading from PS 5.7 to PS 8.0 if you had bootstrapped your datadir with ``--innodb-encrypt-tables`` :psbug:`5117`
 -  Fixed a bug that caused ``innodb_buffer_pool_size`` to be uninitialized after a restart if it was set using ``SET PERSIST`` :psbug:`5069`
 -  Fixed a crash in TokuDB that can occur when a temporary table experiences an autoincrement rollover :psbug:`5056`
 -  Fixed a bug where marking an index as invisible would cause a table rebuild in TokuDB and also in MyRocks :psbug:`5031`
--  Fixed a crash under some conditions when using the ``VARBINARY`` data type in a table. :psbug:`5025`
--  Fixed a crash that would occur when querying PFS metadata locks table after ``FLUSH TABLE WITH READ LOCK`` :psbug:`4977`
 -  Fixed a bug where audit logs could get corrupted if the ``audit_log_rotations`` was changed during runtime. :psbug:`4950`
 -  Fixed a bug where ``LOCK INSTANCE FOR BACKUP`` and